CrisKrus/GlutenKids/tech-debt.md

 ================================================================================

   - Non use local storage
-  - Credentials on database
+  - Not set credentials on database
-  - Create an API and move provider operations here
+  - It has not an API with provider operations
+  - All the animations ar local